Emily Richard

-Emily Richard (born 25 January 1948) is a British actress and a former member of the Royal Shakespeare Company.
+Emily Richard (born Anne Richards; 25 January 1948 – 2 October 2024) was a British actress and a member of the Royal Shakespeare Company.

 One of three sisters, Richard was born in London, where she attended drama school in 1966, aged 18, but she was asked to leave after a year as she was "too timid".
 She then sold programmes in theatres in London's West End.
 Having acquired an agent, her first professional role was as Mole in a theatre production of Toad of Toad Hall.
-A former member of the BBC Radio Repertory Company, Richard has worked extensively for radio, and once played 'Tess' in Tess of the d'Urbervilles in that medium.
+A member of the BBC Radio Repertory Company, Richard worked extensively for radio, and once played 'Tess' in Tess of the d'Urbervilles in that medium.

+Early life

+Anne Richards grew up in north London, the second of three daughters born to merchant navy ship captain Ronald Richards and his wife Nancy (née Brooks), a fashion consultant.
+She was educated at Channing School in Highgate before moving onto a brief spell at secretarial college.
+She then joined the Webber Douglas School of Singing and Dramatic Art but left after one year, having been told that she was too timid for the stage.

+In spite of this rejection, she found success as Mole in a 1968 touring production of Toad of Toad Hall.
+From this she earned her Equity card and changed her name to Emily Richard.